How to Build a Chatbot with Generative Models like GPT-4, ChatGPT, LLaMA 3, and Mixtral 8x7b

 Here is a request example you could send:

-The [robot] is very nice and empathetic.
+The [ai] is very nice and empathetic.

 [human]: I broke up with my girlfriend...